 - 1/4 cup flour

-- 1 tablespoon table salt (optional)
+- 1 tablespoon salt (optional)

 Continue whisking until the mixture starts to look like heavy cream.
 If necessary, add more water or flour in small amounts until the paste reaches the desired consistency.
-Keep in mind, though, that the paste continues to thicken as it cools, so it should still be pourable when you pull it off the stove.
+But keep in mind that the paste will continue to thicken as it cools, so it should still be pourable when you pull it off the stove.